 So here are my suggestions for anyone attending the Biggest Week in American Birding (BWIAB):

 DO visit the Magee Marsh boardwalk.
 This is the epicenter of Biggest Week activity.
 Birds, guides and other birders all seem to converge on this area.
 The true scope of this event hits you as you arrive in the parking lot.
 These are the kind of crowds you are used to seeing at amusement parks, not nature festivals.
 Photographers shrouded in camouflage aim military-grade lenses at the bushes.
 Yes, their gear probably costs more than your car.
 Most of the crowd ignores the Bald Eagle nest, but if one of the resident pair returns home with a large stick or other nest improvement, many binoculars and cameras point that way.
 Groups generally make their way to the entrance of the boardwalk and the entry does make you feel like you are crossing the threshold into a birding Nirvana.
 As with all things in nature, your boardwalk experience will vary greatly.
 Some days are truly magical with bright Prothonotaries popping up within arm’s reach and Blackburnians hovering just overhead.
-Other times, you will see nothing but hundreds of Ruby-crowned Kinglets or female Painted Redstarts.
+Other times, you will see nothing but hundreds of Ruby-crowned Kinglets or female American Redstarts.
 Either way, the crowds are infectious.
 If you happen to be there on a day an owl is showing or a relatively rare warbler such as a Golden-winged has been spotted, you will be lucky to squeeze your way through.

 DON’T skip the many other locations in the area.
 While the boardwalk is famous for a reason, great birds can be seen in many locations near and far.
 Since I camp at Maumee Bay State Park, I tend to start there (the Maumee boardwalk almost guarantees a Screech Owl) then hit Howard Marsh, Metzger Marsh, Ottawa National Wildlife Refuge, and end at Magee Marsh.
 Within Magee Marsh, there are trails such as the Estuary Trail that can be every bit as good as the boardwalk itself.
 About an hour east are the great locations in and around East Harbor State Park.
 Oak Openings is one of my all-time favorite parks and is a great opportunity to see tanagers, grosbeaks, and other birds less common around the shore.
-Lark Sparrows that nest in the are are particularly popular.
+Lark Sparrows that nest in the area are particularly popular.
 The Biggest Week hosts a website with lots of great location ideas and maps.
 I spent a week in the area this year and feel like I barely scratched the surface of great birding locations.

 DO talk to other birders.
 Many of my best birding memories have been the early years of more experienced birders pointing out warbler females and calls.
 One gentleman helped me improve my binocular technique.
 Another taught me the finer point of Thrush ID.
 If you see a large group, head over and ask what they are looking for.
 It may very well be a rarity such as Kirkland’s Warbler.
 Or perhaps it is a well-camouflaged bird.
 This is the only place I have seen a Whippoorwill.
 They are not uncommon, but these nocturnal birds have evolved to allow them to sleep in the open undetected by predators and curious naturalists.
 But thousand of birders means thousands of pairs of eyes.
 Part of the joy of BWIAB is getting to share a love of birds.
 As a bit more experienced birder, helping another birder get a lifer is almost as good as getting one myself.
 This year I loved hearing a young birder thrill at spotting a Baltimore Oriole.
 They had been ubiquitous at the campground, but when you hear someone else trill in excitement about their striking black and orange pattern, you can’t help but watch them for another few moments.